SherG/perpetual-elm/exampleSite/content/services/_index.md

 ---
 # Services that fuel business growth

-We use innovative processes to speed funding to you so you can stay focused on what matters most: growing your business and providing value to your customers.
+We use innovation to speed funding to you so you can stay focused on what matters: growing your business and providing value to your customers.